Data-on-the-Mind/2017-summer-workshop/gureckis-rich-psiturk/README.md

 1. Up to date instructions for AWS: http://psiturk.readthedocs.io/en/latest/psiturk_org_setup.html
 2. Up to date instructions for psiturk: http://psiturk.readthedocs.io/en/latest/psiturk_org_setup.html

+## Accessing the workshop materials

+### slides
+The workshop slides are made using [remarkjs](https://remarkjs.com/) and are contained in this folder.
+To view them, navigate to the folder in a terminal and type `python -m SimpleHTTPServer 8000`.
+Then open a browser and enter `http://localhost:8000/index.html` in the address bar.

+### psiTurk + jsPsych stroop example
+The example experiment can be downloaded from the [psiTurk experiment exchange](http://psiturk.org/ee/) by typing the command `psiturk-install Vn8uJAA2RGCSJp6pAoFgTH` in a terminal.
+The `experiment_complete` folder contains the complete experiment.
+The `experiment_skeleton` folder contains the minimal functioning experiment.
+Navigate to `experiment_skeleton/static/js/` to find six javascript files that build the experiment up step by step, with comments.

 ## psiTurk documentation

 In this workshop, we'll walk through the basics of creating and running an